srsudar/iap_manager/README.md

 On iOS, if you have subscriptions, you'll also need an "App-Specific Shared Secret" that serves as a password for Apple's validation server.
 This is on [App Store Connect](https://appstoreconnect.apple.com/apps).
-Click on your app and go to `In-App Purchase | Manage`, and there above the list of purchases you'll see "App-Specific Shared Secret".
+Click on your app and go to `In-App Purchase | Manage`.
+Above the list of purchases you'll see "App-Specific Shared Secret".
 Click that, generate a secret, and save it.

 ### Classes